• Menu

 Trevi Fountain - Rome

-Restored at the start of the 20th century, the Castel Sant’Angelo has been since 1925 a national museum open to the public.
+Restored in the early 20th century, it now houses a national museum and is open to the public.

 💡 Practical information 💡